Hands-on Activity Creative Engineering Design:

 1. Distribute the Creative Crash Testing Worksheet to students.
 Optional: Use the Creative Crash Testing PowerPoint Presentation to introduce the activity.

 2. As a class, compile a list of safety features found on current vehicles.
-If students get stumped, suggest a few examples to get the ideas flowing, such as roll cages, seat belts, booster seats, airbags, head rests or cushioned interior, upon which students can expand on and improve.
+If students get stumped, suggest a few examples to get the ideas flowing, such as roll cages, seat belts, booster seats, airbags, headrests, or cushioned interiors, upon which students can expand and improve.

-3. Introduce the project constraints: To come up with a vehicle safety design feature for their small-size model cars that is not currently in use, or one that works better than those currently in use.
-A successful design is one that protects the “passenger egg” and is durable.
+3. Introduce the project constraints: Create a new vehicle safety design feature for their small-size model cars that is not currently in use, or improve an existing vehicle safety feature.
+A successful design protects the “passenger egg” and is durable.

-5. If students work in partners or groups (best if no more than four per group), have them individually brainstorm and sketch a few ideas for what they want to build on top of the model car base, with the goal to update or come up with a new passenger compartment so the passenger survives a front-end crash with no injuries and minimal car damage.
+5. If students work in partners or groups (best if no more than four per group), have them individually brainstorm and sketch a few ideas for what they want to build on top of the model car base, to update or come up with a new passenger compartment so the passenger survives a front-end crash with no injuries and minimal car damage.
+Remind students to think outside of the box beyond just wrapping the egg in a lot of padding (drivers don't drive wrapped in bubble wrap!).
+How can the car be designed to absorb and distribute impact forces to protect the egg?

 6. Teams decide on a design solution to prototype and test.